Myaby/iDruide_Project/README.md

 ### 5 : find all by Administrative Division

-The search is on the "code_bassin_formation" column or "libelle_bassin_formation" column All entry wich contain the pattern "administrative_division : string" are accepted The result is an array of etablissements.
+The search is on the "code_bassin_formation" column or "libelle_bassin_formation" column All entry which contain the pattern "administrative_division : string" are accepted The result is an array of etablissements.
-Pagination is available with (limit/offset paramters).
+Pagination is available with (limit/offset parameters).
 ```
 query {
   getEtablissementsByAdministrativeDivision(administrative_division : string, limit : int, offset:int)